statuscompliance/status-docs/docs/Getting-started/configuration.md

 Currently, the system is intended to be tested by system **administrators**.
 In future versions, usage will be extended to other roles.
 :::

+**The following steps are only necessary if you want to add new users**

 1. **Access the Documentation:**
    Go to `http://localhost:3001/docs` and register as a user using the Sign Up endpoint.
    <p align="center">